Becoming A True Worshipper

 I believe God also rejects the worship of those churches who ritualistically repeat the same mantras and prayers week after week in their services, including the Lord’s prayer… I have experienced this in my own life, and I know that they just became words to me.
 I just recited them week after week without even thinking about what I was saying.
 The Bible explicitly tells us this is wrong in regards to prayer (Mt 6:7).
 It is not wrong to be persistent in what we pray for (Lk 11:5-13)(Lk 18:1-8), but it IS wrong to just pray the same things over and over without pouring our heart into it.
 This also applies to worship.
 When we give without giving our whole heart, it is not done in “truth.”

 David gave us a good example of not worshipping in “truth” or following God’s word on proper worship.
 In (1 Chr 13), we see that David desired to bring God’s Ark of the Covenant back to Jerusalem.
 He took the Ark and had it loaded onto a new cart.
 As it drove to Jerusalem, David and the people were worshipping God.
 However they were not worshipping God properly (in “truth”).
 God commanded in the Bible (“truth”) that the Ark was always to be carried on poles (Ex 25:14)(Ex 40:20)(1 Chr 15:15) and only the Levites were to carry it (1 Chr 15:2)(Deut 10:8)(Deut 31:9,25).
 When one of the oxen stumbled, the Ark started to fall, and one of the drivers named Uzza placed his hand on the Ark to steady it.
 This was displeasing to God and He struck Uzza dead.
 This angered David, but also caused him to greatly fear God.
-The Ark was placed in in nearby house for 3 months.
+The Ark was placed in a nearby house for 3 months.
 During this time, David realized from the Bible that he hadn’t shown proper worship to God in how the Ark was handled.
 He then had the Ark brought to Jerusalem the way God asked (1 Chr 15).
 We should NEVER forget the importance of our worship being done in accordance with the Bible “in truth.”

 I would like to look at one more aspect of David’s worship to God.
 David had a heart and desire to prepare the next generation to serve and worship the Lord.
 Before he died, David passed on his leadership to his son Solomon and arranged for worship to be continued to the Lord (1 Chr 23:1-5).
 He also made abundant preparations for Solomon to build a permanent Temple for the Lord (1 Chr 22:2-5).